LouisRvlE/twitter-copy/README.md

     The width isn't fix anymore.
 4. Thinner than **1025px** : Hide the aside part, and make the feed side fit the screen.

-Robin
-I decided to cut the responsive in 4 parts :
-1. Wider than **1280px** : Everything is visible and the aside part is responsive.
-2. Thinner than **1280px** : Hide the text from the navigation part.
-3. Thinner than **1100px** : Hide the aside part, and make the feed side fit the screen.

 ### JavaScript

-Louis
 As said before, I allowed myself to add 2 elements in JavaScript.
 The first one is an auto-sized `<textarea>`, and the second is a "Tweeter" button than is only active if the `<textarea>` tag isn't empty.